Wen-Juan/Differential_expression_associateswith_degeneration_Microbotryum_fungus/README.md

 In this project, we aim to investigate the association between differential gene expression and sequence degeneration on mating-type chromosomes in an anther smut fungus Microbotryum lychnidis-dioicae.
 We have analyzed a various forms of degenerative traits, such as elevated non-synonymous substitution rate (dN), transposable element insertions (TEs), premature stop codons, intron content and GC content.

-To better navigate for the datasets and scripts, here is a brief README information.

 # Input folder including 9 sub-folders: